Play HUD

 • Replaces the applier’s background face (7) with a different texture suitable for selling.

-• Make sure to rename the prim
+• Make sure to rename the prim.

 Never use the word aeros as the first word in the name.